Sono-Tek (SOTK) versus Its Rivals Critical Comparison

-Sono-Tek (OTCMKTS: SOTK) is one of 45 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it compare to its competitors?
-We will compare Sono-Tek to related businesses based on the strength of its institutional ownership, risk, valuation, earnings, profitability, dividends and analyst recommendations.
+Sono-Tek (OTCMKTS: SOTK) is one of 45 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it weigh in compared to its rivals?
+We will compare Sono-Tek to related businesses based on the strength of its earnings, valuation, institutional ownership, dividends, profitability, risk and analyst recommendations.

-This is a breakdown of recent ratings for Sono-Tek and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings and price targets for Sono-Tek and its rivals, as provided by MarketBeat.

 |Sell Ratings